 Because of The Pioneer Woman, Pawhuska is connected with food.
 But the town has been celebrating its cultural ties to food for a lot longer.
 In 2003, the Pawhuska Chamber of Commerce started the National Indian Taco Championship and every year, the event has grown.
 Now it takes place in downtown Pawhuska, where the smell of fry bread permeates the whole town the first Saturday in October.

-The event has around 20 competitors, all offering their take on an Indian fry bread taco, which uses fry bread as the foundation of the meal instead of a flat flour tortilla.
+The event has around 20 competitors, all offering their take on an Indian fry bread taco (also known as a Navajo taco), which uses fry bread as the foundation of the meal instead of a flat flour tortilla.
 But the fact that it's fried bread doesn't make any less a taco.
+A basic Indian Fry Bread recipe for Navajo Tacos includes a variety of savory taco toppings including taco meat, sour cream, and avocado.

 "That's because fry bread is essentially a flour tortilla with the addition of baking powder, deep-fried in oil until it becomes fluffy and bubbly with a golden brown exterior," wrote about the Indian fry bread taco in the magazine Cowboys & Indians.